michaelgrosner/tribeca/README.md

  * Replace the certificate at `dist/sslcert` folder with your own, see [web ui](https://github.com/ctubio/tribeca#web-ui) section.
 But, the certificate provided is a fully featured default openssl, that you may just need to authorise in your browser.

- * Set environment variable TRIBECA_CONFIG_FILE to full path of `tribeca.json` if you run the app manually from other locations with `nodejs path/to/tribeca.js`.
-The environment variable is not needed if the working directory is the root folder where `tribeca.js` is located.

 ### Configuration

 See [etc](https://github.com/ctubio/tribeca/tree/master/etc) folder.